 The Africans do have faith in life after death and maintain that human spirits persist even in death.
 Griots tell that these spirits inhabit an underworld where the order of events is alternate to the real world.
 Folklore also has it that the dead spirits remain with the relatives and offer protection.
 They are worshipped and kept alive in the parables and legends.
 In respect, the people of Zulu also hold ceremonies to transfer the soul of the dead into a newborn baby.
 Snakes are respected by the Africans because they believe the dead to come back to life in other forms such as snakes.
 Some also believe the dead to become stars that illuminate the night sky.

 Many fables of the trickster have also been featured in the African parables.
 He is known to take on different forms, either human, god or animal, and has been told to wreak havoc by starting quarrels and through his pranks.
 For the people of Yoruba, Eshu the trickster is an unscrupulous and sly prankster who at times serves as a messenger between the people and the supreme gods.
 A lore has it that Eshu was relegated to playing the messenger when he played a prank on the High God of the sky suggesting that he was a thief.
 As punishment, the god had the trickster relay details about the happenings on Earth every night.
 Known to cause disputes, many stories tell of the trickster causing confusion and arguments among family and friends and in one such tale, he changes the places of the sun and the moon, disturbing the cosmic order and balance in the process.
 As an animal, the trickster is referred to being seemingly innocuous and yet cunning enough to outwit others.
 Tortoises, Hares and many other animals are implicated to be the tricksters.
 Anansi the spider is said to be the most mischievous form of the trickster, known to be unpredictable and cruel to fulfill his own purposes.
-Many of the tales were brought by the African slaves to Africa, who were kept under the termagant rule of the Americans.
+Many of the tales were brought by the slaves to Africa, who were kept under the termagant rule of the Americans.
 However, some of the folk stories portray the trickster as a helping creature.
 The Bushmen of the Saan people tell of a praying mantis who gifted them with fire and words.
 And the people of Mali tell of an antelope that skilled them in agriculture.

 Legends hold rulers and heroes in a divine light and as can be garnered from the myths, Africans twins are considered to be sacred.
 They appear in many of their tales and represent balance and dualism.
 The sun and the moon twins, Mawu and Lisa, as mentioned before are highly exalted spirits who are the parents of all other gods.
 The Africans, particularly in the Ibo area, also hold to the faith that certain signs are given by the gods as a guiding light.
-Ala, a goddess, is said to signal where the priest should establish a Mbari, a place of worship for the Africans.
+Ala, a goddess, is said to signal where the priest should establish a Mbari, a place of worship for them.